 Comprehensive coverage or a policy rider may come with an insurance deductible, which is the amount of any covered loss you are responsible for covering.

-For example, this means that you may file a claim for $1000, but after your $500 deductible, you will only receive $500 as part of your settlement.
+For example, this means that you may file a claim for $1000, but after your $500 comprehensive deductible, you will only receive $500 as part of your settlement.

 Additionally, your policy needs to have tire theft listed as a covered loss or not specifically excluded.
 If your policy does not list this loss anywhere, it can open up debates regarding coverage if a loss occurs.

-Policy language debates often favor the insurance provider, meaning you may not have recourse to pursue the claim.
+Policy language debates often favor the insurance provider, meaning you may not have recourse to pursue the insurance claim.

 When you’re shopping for coverage, it’s important to compare quotes from multiple providers to see what pricing and benefits they offer.